 When rounding, find the number of significant figures required then check the next digit after the significant figures.
 If the next digit is less than 5, then round down: if 5 or greater, then round up.

-Significant figures are sometimes shown with initials sf: for example, 3.4 (2sf) means the number is 3.4 to 2 significant figures.
+Significant figures are sometimes shown as sf: for example, 3.4 (2sf) means the number is 3.4 to 2 significant figures.

 Examples of significant figures: